 - your changing the default fund for your organisation if your employee is a member of your previous default fund.

-As of 1 July 2015, you are no longer required to provide a Standard Choice form to a temporary resident employee, or when superannuation funds merge.
+You are not required to provide a Standard Choice form to a temporary resident employee, or when superannuation funds merge.
 However, employees in these situations still retain the right to choose their superannuation fund if they wish to do so.

 Visit the ATO for more information about your responsibilities